 Galt Pedestrian Accident Lawyer

-I’m Ed Smith, a Galt pedestrian accident lawyer.
 Many of us love walking for exercise and pleasure.
 However, no matter how careful we are as pedestrians, there is always the risk of an accident.
 Any collision with a motor vehicle can result in catastrophic injuries for a walker due to their lack of physical protection.
 Some of these may include cervical sprain, bone fractures, traumatic brain injuries, chest trauma, spinal cord injuries, and dental damage.
-Regaining motor skill and other faculties after suffering a pedestrian injury can result in extended hospital stays and prolonged periods of recovery.Pedestrian Accident Statistics
+After suffering a pedestrian injury, regaining motor skills and other faculties can result in extended hospital stays and prolonged periods of recovery.Pedestrian Accident Statistics

 Pedestrian and road safety is everyone’s responsibility.
 Walkers and drivers must exercise due caution both on and off the road.
 However, not all drivers respect a pedestrian’s right-of-way.
 When a pedestrian crash occurs due to driver error, the motorist may be held financially responsible for the incident.
 Some of the ways a driver may be found negligent in a collision include:

-- Aggressive driving can include a number of reckless driving behaviors such as disobeying traffic laws, speeding and weaving in and out of traffic
+- Aggressive driving can include several reckless driving behaviors such as disobeying traffic laws, speeding and weaving in and out of traffic

 - Driving while under the influence of alcohol or drugs can adversely affect a driver's judgment and reaction time